 You can ask that your information is not shared with the programme.

-The NZ AIDS Foundation focus on preventing the transmission of HIV and providing support for people living with HIV.
+The Burnett Foundation Aotearoa focus on preventing the transmission of HIV and providing support for people living with HIV.

 Just the Facts